Error codes returned by the carrier on SMS or MMS

 Error codes references on SMS or MMS

-Below are the most common error messages returned by the carriers.
+Below are most common error messages returned by the carriers.

 • 11751 => Media exceeds messaging provider size limit.